 If you’ve been thinking about reaching out to someone, reconnecting through physical activity is a great excuse to catch up, whether it’s taking a class together, kicking a ball around, or just going for a walk.

-R U OK DAY is a reminder that, as complex as mental illness is, sometimes the simplest of words and actions can have the biggest impact.
+R U OK Day, which takes place on every second Thursday of September, is a reminder that, as complex as mental illness is, sometimes the simplest of words and actions can have the biggest impact.
 Asking a question might seem like a small step, but it could be the one that saves a life.